py-sponser/CI-CD-Demo/README.md

 - ./delete_components.sh
 - Note: you may find an error removing a docker image at the end, you need to remove it manually.

-Later on, Jenkins will be added to the process to complete CI/CD
+Later on, Jenkins will be added to the handle the CI/CD process.